CSCfi/fairdata-metax/docs/api/v1/files.rst

 Write-operations to the ``/rest/files`` API is generally limited only to Fairdata services.
 In practice, new file metadata only appears to Metax as a result of freezing files in the Fairdata IDA service, or during some PAS processes.

 End users will only be able to browse file metadata of projects where they are a member, end edit a limited set of metadata fields.
-Details about browsing files using the Metax API can be found later in this document :ref:`here <rst-browsing-files>`, and in swagger.
+Details about browsing files using the Metax API can be found later in this document :ref:`here <rst-browsing-files-v1>`, and in swagger.